bips-hb/srsim/README.md

 Please cite

-__Adverse Event Discovery for Spontaneous Reporting Systems: A Systematic Comparison__\
+__Adverse Event or Innocent Bystander?
+A Systematic Comparison of Statistical Discovery Methods for Spontaneous Reporting Systems__\
 *L.J.
 Dijkstra, M. Garling, R. Foraita & I. Pigeot*\
 To be submitted (2018)